 Take a stroll along The Bund

 Any expectations you’ve drawn up of what a Chinese city looks like will be instantly shattered by The Bund’s graceful European-influenced appearance.

-Besides the brilliant architecture on the western bank, The Bund presents one of the city’s best cross-river viewpoints towards the futuristic skyline of Lujiazui in Pudong.
+Besides the brilliant architecture on the western bank, The Bund presents one of the most compelling cross-river viewpoints from central Shanghai to the futuristic skyline of Lujiazui in Pudong.

 Getting to The Bund: From Exit 2 or 7 of Nanjing East Road Station, it’s less than a 10-minute walk, about three blocks east towards the river, to The Bund.

 One of the coolest things to see in Shanghai, the artistic enclave of Tianzifang is a pleasant escape from the glass-and-skyscraper scenes of central Shanghai.

 Trendy Tianzifang, much like nearby Xintiandi, throws back to the Shanghai of the 1920s.